fanliao/go-concurrentMap/README.md

 ## Limitations

-* Do not support the following types as key:
+* Do not support the below types as key:

    - pointer
    - slice (do not support == operator)